A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Main results

-We prove the following under simplified conditions to shorten the proof, but there is little doubt that it also holds in the full generality of Assumption~\ref{assumption1}. \begin{proposition} Let $\cL = \Delta$, i.e.\ $q(\cdot)$ corresponds to the jump rates of a nearest-neighbour random walk, $f \equiv 0$, and suppose $\sigma$ satisfies Assumption~\ref{assumption1}(b).
-Let $X$ be a continuous $\ell^1_+$-valued solution to \eqref{e_sdesystem}.
-Then with probability one, for every $n \in \N$, $\{t \geq 0 : \langle X_t,\Lambda_n^c \rangle >0 \}$ is dense in $[0,\eta]$. \end{proposition}
+We prove the following under simplified conditions to shorten the proof, but there is little doubt that it also holds in the full generality of Assumption~\ref{assumption1}. \begin{theorem} Let $\cL = \Delta$, i.e.\ $q(\cdot)$ corresponds to the jump rates of a nearest-neighbour random walk, $f \equiv 0$, and suppose $\sigma$ satisfies Assumption~\ref{assumption1}(b).
+Let $X$ be a continuous $\ell^1_+$-valued solution to \eqref{e_sdesystem} with non-zero initial condition $X_0$.
+Then with probability one, $\eta>0$ and $\{t \geq 0 : \mathrm{supp}(X_t) \text{ is unbounded} \}$ is a dense, uncountable subset of $[0,\eta]$. \end{theorem}

 It is worth pointing out here that for superprocesses with discontinuous motions, which exhibit instantaneous propagation of supports, exceptional times (at which the support \textit{is} compact) were recently studied by Hong and Mytnik \cite{HM2025}, who showed that the set of such times has Hausdorff dimension one for certain super-stable processes.
-At a high level, our argument proving Theorem~\ref{thm_main_compact} bears a resemblance to theirs.
-It would be interesting to investigate the presence or absence of exceptional times (when the support is unbounded) in the present setting.
+Thus, compactness and unboundedness of the support play opposite roles depending on if one has a superprocess (with discontinuous motion) or a solution to \eqref{e_sdesystem}.
+For the superprocesses, there is unbounded support for a.a.\ times and compact support at exceptional times; for solutions to \eqref{e_sdesystem}, these properties are switched.
+In our setting, it is a natural open problem to consider the Hausdorff dimension of the set of exceptional times at which the support is unbounded, and to investigate whether or not it depends on the tails $q$.

+We now summarize our proof strategy for Theorem~\ref{thm_main_compact}.
+The method of~\cite{K1997} does not work in this setting, as it replies both on continuous space and crucially on the continuity of the spatial motion.
+Instead, we rely on analyzing the evolution of mass on a half-space via a martingale decomposition together with a condition on the quadratic variation.